ibm-cds-labs/simple-notification-service/README.md

 The SNS is built with [Node.JS](http://nodejs.org) and [RethinkDB](http://www.rethinkdb.com) in order to be highly scalable.

+[EventEmitter](https://github.com/Olical/EventEmitter) for the browser is also used to help handle events on the client side.

 ## Setup
 You will need Node `4.4.x` and a running instance of RethinkDB.
 You can download and run RethinkDB locally if you wish - or you can spin up a managed cluster at [Compose](http://www.compose.com) for free, for 30 days.